TanviVRajput/Air-Cargo-Analysis-SQL/README.md

 # Stored Procedures and Functions:

-**Create stored procedures and functions to streamline data retrieval and processing.**
+**Created stored procedures and functions to streamline data retrieval and processing.**

 - a.
 Retrieve passenger details for a range of routes.